-Friday of Christmas Time; Optional Memorial of St. André Bessette, Religious (USA); Epiphany (traditional)
+Optional Memorial of St. Andre Bessette, religious; Epiphany (traditional)

 Other Commemorations: St. Andrew Corsini, Bishop (RM) ; Other Titles: In some places, Epiphany of Our Lord

-According to the Canadian Conference of Catholic Bishops (CCCB) calendar, the Optional Memorial of St André Bessette is celebrated in Canada on January 7.
+According to the Canadian Conference of Catholic Bishops (CCCB) calendar, the Optional Memorial of St Andre Bessette is celebrated in Canada not on January 6 but on January 7.